1. OverviewWithin this website we provide access to the following resources relevant to our research:

 - A Linux-based operating system, if you wish to use the shell scripts provided

 5.2.
-File Structure and Dataset Downloads
+File Structure and Project Archive and Dataset Downloads

 The file structure described below is needed to replicate our work.
 You can download the complete structure by clicking on the link next to RootDirectory.
 The linked archive contains the fulls structure, all scripts, the T4LTE gold standard, miscellaneous configuration files, and the compiled application.
 It does not include the raw datasets or any caches, these can be downloaded separately.
 They are also linked within the description of the file structure below.